run-ai/docs/docs/admin/workloads/policies.md

 ## Read-only values

-When you do not want to the user to be able to change a value, you can make it read-only in the user interface.
+When you do not want the user to be able to change a value, you can force the corresponding user interface control to become read-only by using the `canEdit` key.
 For example,

 ``` YAML title="runasuserpolicy.yaml"
 apiVersion: run.ai/v2alpha1